+State 5: Phase 5.1.
+Cropland

-State: 5.
-Cropland Phase 5.1: Plant species dominants: Zea spp. - Glycine spp.
+Plant species dominants: Zea spp. - Glycine spp.

 Plants on these sites will be dependent upon seeding and management.
 Most common crops are corn and soybeans.
-Due to the drainage issues on these soil, many have been tiled or ditched extensively to facilitate crop production.
+Due to the drainage issues on these soil, many have been tiled extensively to facilitate crop production.